 1. Understand the key concepts

 Try to understand important terms like mixture, compound, solution, suspension, colloid, solute, solvent, etc. These are frequently asked in both short and long answer questions.
-Students can also refer to Class 9 Science Chapter 2 Notes.
+Students can also refer to is matter around us pure class 9 notes.

 2. Read the questions carefully